inzh-studio/java-llama.cpp/README.md

 There are multiple [examples](src/test/java/examples):

-### No Setup required

-We support CPU inference for the following platforms out of the box:

-- Linux x86-64, aarch64
-- MacOS x86-64, aarch64 (M1)
-- Windows x86-64, x64, arm (32 bit)

-If any of these match your platform, you can include the Maven dependency and get started.

 ### Setup required

 If none of the above listed platforms matches yours, currently you have to compile the library yourself (also if you